Javi Martínez: 2016–17 season

 Martínez started the 2016–17 season by playing in the German Super Cup.
-Martínez finished the season with two goals in 37 appearances.
+He finished the season with two goals in 37 appearances.

 2017–18 season

 Martínez started the 2017–18 season by playing in the German Super Cup.
-On 31 October 2017, Martínez scored the winning goal in a 2–1 away victory over Celtic during the Champions League group stage, which confirmed his team's passage to the knockout phase.
+On 31 October 2017, Martínez scored the winning goal in a 2–1 away victory over Celtic during the Champions League group stage, which confirmed Bayern's passage to the knockout phase.
 In the process, he sustained a cut to his face in a clash of heads with Nir Bitton; it was his first ever goal in European competitions, in 59 appearances.
-Martínez finished the season with two goals in 37 appearances.
+He finished the season with two goals in 37 appearances.

 2018–19 season

 Martínez started the 2018–19 season by winning the German Super Cup as Bayern defeated Eintracht Frankfurt with a 5–0 victory.
 On 19 January 2019, following a 3–1 win over Hoffenheim, he reached 100 Bundesliga wins with Bayern Munich in his 120th appearance for the club, breaking the record previously held by Arjen Robben, who took 126 matches.

-On 18 May 2019, Martínez won his seventh consecutive Bundesliga title as Bayern finished two points above Dortmund with 78 points.
-A week later, Martínez won his fourth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
+On 18 May 2019, Martínez won his seventh consecutive Bundesliga title as Bayern finished two points above Borussia Dortmund with 78 points.
+A week later, Martínez won his fourth DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the final.
 He finished the season with four goals in 33 appearances.